Geir Flikke

 Flikke has been active in Norwegian politics as well.
 From 1999 to 2000 he worked as a political advisor for the Conservative Party parliamentary group, and in the period from 2011 to 2019, he is a member of the Sjur Lindebrække Committee for human rights (Conservative party).
 In 2017, he was a key-note speaker at the Norwegian Atlantic Committee's seminar series on security politics.

-Flikke was nominated as a deputy member to the Nobel Committee in December 2020.
-He will serve in this capacity from 2021 to 2023.